Minqi824/Computer-Vision/README.md

-# Deep-learning
-Deep learning with R and Python
+# Machine Learning with Python